dgoodwin/kubectl-ansible/README.md

 kubectl_apply

-An Ansible role to load the kubectl_apply library module, which aims to make using the CLI functionality of kubectl apply extremely usable with Ansible.
+An Ansible role to load the kubectl_apply library module, which aims to make using the CLI functionality of kubectl apply easy with Ansible.

 Install with: